legsonwings/BezierMeshShaders/README.md

  Building it requires C++17 features, Windows SDK 2004 and Turing cards(NVIDIA)

- This demo builds on top of Microsoft's DirectX samples for mesh shaders The demo is meant to be a learning excerscise, so it may contain overlooked inefficiencies
+ This demo builds on top of Microsoft's DirectX samples for mesh shaders The demo is meant to be a learning exercise, so it may contain overlooked inefficiencies

  Controls:\
 WASD-Move\